outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     1. _#_ nano -w /etc/locale.gen
     2. Choose en-US ISO-8859-1, en_US.UTF-8 UTF-8, zh_CN.UTF-8 UTF-8 and zh_TW.UTF-8 UTF-8.
     3. _#_ locale-gen
-    4. It will remind: run ". /etc/profile" to reload the variable in your shell".
+    4. If reminds: run ". /etc/profile" to reload the variable in your shell".
 If you run it, you need to run `export PS1="(chroot) $PS1"` again.
 25. Set the system-wide locale.
     1. _#_ eselect locale list
     2. _#_ eselect locale set 4, set system-wdie locale to en_US.utf8.